rb16b/Accelerate-Dev/README.md

 fights-pdb   1                  N/A               0

-NOTE:  Delete pod and pdb
+NOTE:  On delete pod and pdb
 PDB does not consider explicitly deleting a deployment as a voluntary disruption. !!!
-The only way to test it out would be to use a node drain command, but it requires an admin role.
+The only way to test it out is to use a node drain command, which requires an admin role.

 Set the number of rest-fights pods to 1